Nursing Practice, D.N.P.

 Program Description

-Marshall University offers a post-M.S.N. option that is 36 credit hours.
-The program can be completed in 2 years (full-time) or 3 years (part-time).
-Applicants to the program must be graduates from a nationally accredited Master of Science in Nursing program and hold advance practice certification as a Nurse Practitioner who wishes to obtain the D.N.P. without seeking a new practice specialty.
-Completion of a scholarly quality improvement project is required for program completion.
+Marshall University offers a PM-DNP option that is 36 credit hours.
+Applicants to the program must be graduates of a nationally accredited Master of Science in Nursing.
+Completion of a evidence-based practice (EBP) project is required for program completion.

 Application Deadlines